 - Enter your medical conditions on our Instant Medigap Underwriting Checker at the top of this page.

-- This tool give you a good idea if you will be approved or not.
+- This chat tool give you a good idea if you will be approved or not.

 - If you think you will be approved via underwriting, move to step 3.

 - TIP: Check the timeframe for decline.
-If you are symptom free beyond that timeframe you could still be approved.
+If you are symptom free beyond certain timeframes you could still be approved.

 Step 3) Get an Instant Medigap quote